Call Us at 541-963-9355

 Tests – what are they good for?

 In the realm of back pain tests, of MRIs that question must be examined.
-What are MRIs good for when the percentage of constructive, influential MRI studies is so little?
-False positive MRI results upset those who receive these results.
-They inspire fear or caution where it is not always needed.
-MRIs like this blur the proper treatment plan.
+What are MRIs good for when the percentage of constructive, influential MRI studies is so minor?
+False positive MRI results upset those who get these results.
+They arouse fear or caution where it is not always needed.
+MRIs like this confuse the proper treatment plan.
 They spend a lot of money.
-Paulette Hugulet, DC, LLC carefully evaluates the necessity of MRI in the La Grande chiropractic treatment plan of La Grande back pain relief.
+Dr. Paulette Hugulet, DC, LLC carefully evaluates the necessity of MRI in the La Grande chiropractic treatment plan of La Grande back pain relief.

 MEDICINE’S VIEW

 Interpretations of MRI images by radiologists often differ.
 The true-positive finding rate was 56.4%, and the miss-rate was 43.6%.
-(1) MRI imaging may trigger misleading suspicion.
-When following the guidelines of the American College of Radiology, 93% of lumbar spine MRIs were appropriate.
-Of those, only 13% uncovered anything suspicious.
-Of the 36 MRIs that roused suspicion of cancer or infection, 81% were false-positive.
+(1) MRI imaging may produce misleading suspicion.
+When following the guidelines of the American College of Radiology, 93% of lumbar spine MRIs were proper.
+Of those, only 13% found anything suspicious.
+Of the 36 MRIs that caused suspicion of cancer or infection, 81% were false-positive.
 59% of the follow-up MRIs on those suspicious findings were false positives.
 (2) MRI imaging may mislead.
-For example, MRI demonstrates that the appearance of disc degeneration in asymptomatic persons – persons with no back pain – increases with age: 37% in 20 year olds and 96% in 80 year olds; disc bulges: 30% to 84%; disc protrusion: 29% to 43%; annular fissures 19% to 29%.
-These imaging findings indicate that these are signs of normal aging.
-They remind all doctors, remind chiropractors like yours at Paulette Hugulet, DC, LLC, to correlate all such findings with patient symptoms.
+For example, MRI demonstrates that the presence of disc degeneration in asymptomatic persons – persons with no back pain – rises with age: 37% in 20 year olds and 96% in 80 year olds; disc bulges: 30% to 84%; disc protrusion: 29% to 43%; annular fissures 19% to 29%.
+These imaging findings imply that these are signs of normal aging.
+They remind all doctors, remind chiropractors like yours at Dr. Paulette Hugulet, DC, LLC, to link all such findings with patient symptoms.
 (1,3) Your La Grande chiropractor does this!

 CHIROPRACTIC’S VIEW

-Choosing Wisely guidelines for American chiropractors recommend not repeating spinal imaging and not getting spinal imaging for patients with acute low back pain in the first 6 weeks of back pain (unless there are “red flags” – issues that suggest something more worrisome).
-(4) A review of the efficacy of the Canadian Choosing Wisely recommendations for imaging nonspecific spinal pain and symptoms stated that there is very low risk of missing a serious cause of back pain.
-(5) The goal of guidelines is less imaging, fewer false positives.
-Paulette Hugulet, DC, LLC wants what is best for our La Grande chiropractic care patients.
+Choosing Wisely guidelines for American chiropractors recommend not repeating spinal imaging and not obtaining spinal imaging for patients with acute low back pain in the first 6 weeks of back pain (except when “red flags” are present– issues that indicate something more disturbing).
+(4) A review of the efficacy of the Canadian Choosing Wisely recommendations for imaging nonspecific spinal pain and symptoms reported that there is very low risk of missing a worrying cause of back pain.
+(5) The objective of guidelines is less imaging, fewer false positives.
+Dr. Paulette Hugulet, DC, LLC wants what’s best for our La Grande chiropractic care patients.

 COX® TECHNIC’S VIEW

-Schedule your La Grande chiropractic appointment with Paulette Hugulet, DC, LLC today.
-Let us discover together the best path to La Grande back pain relief – with or without MRI imaging!
+Schedule your La Grande chiropractic appointment with Dr. Paulette Hugulet, DC, LLC today.
+Let’s discover together the best path to La Grande back pain relief – with or without MRI imaging!